aak470/GTFObinscraper/README.md

 # GTFObinscraper

-This Python script scrapes the GTFObins website and searches for binaries that match a user-supplied string.
+This Python script scrapes the GTFObins website and searches for SUDO binaries that match a user-supplied string.
 Once a match is found, the script fetches the associated code snippet from the website and displays it on the command line.
 Requirements

 Python 3.x